abpframework/abp/docs/en/Migration-Guides/Abp-4_3-Angular.md

 ### Manage Profile Page

-Prior to V4.3, the manage your profile link in the current user dropdown on the top bar redirects to MVC's manage profile page.
-As of v4.3, the URL will be changed as `/account/manage-profile` to redirect users to the manage profile page in the account module of Angular UI instead of MVC.
+Before v4.3, the "Manage Your Profile" link in the current user dropdown on the top bar redirected the user to MVC's profile management page.
+As of v4.3, the same link will land on a page in the Angular UI account module instead.
 So you have to install and implement the account module to your Angular project when you update the ABP to v4.3.

 #### Account Module Implementation